sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 ---
 ## Delta Updates

 Sparkle supports "delta updates" for your application: when possible, users can download only the bits that have changed.
-Note that you will need to [generate DSA keys](/documentation/#segue-for-security-concerns) for your application.
+These updates are much smaller and faster than DMG.

 For each new version you release, you can provide a list of `.delta` files in addition to the "full" archive of the version.
 Each `.delta` contains the information necessary to upgrade from a single older version.

+If the user is running a version of the app for which you haven't provided a `.delta`, or if the patch doesn't apply cleanly, they'll use the non-delta "full" update.

+### Automated generation

+The `./bin/generate_appcast` tool that comes with Sparkle [automatically generates and signs delta updates](/documentation/#publish-your-appcast).

+### Manual generation

 To generate a `.delta`, you use the `BinaryDelta` tool included with Sparkle like this: